elasticio/elasticio.github.io/_getting-started/webhooks-flow.md

 ![Name and save the flow](/assets/img/getting-started/webhook-flow/webhook-flow-14.png "Name and save the flow")

-We have reached the end of flow configuration.
-Two components are selected and it is enough for this example.
+We have finished configuring this demonstration flow.
 You could add more steps after this moment but we recommend you not to at this stage.
 Click on *I’m done* button once.
 You can name your integration flow or accept the suggested name by clicking on *I'm done* one more time to finish and save your flow.

 ## Running and monitoring the flow